 Every data subject whose personal data are processed is accorded the right by the European legislators and regulators to obtain from the controller restriction of processing where one of the following applies:

 • The accuracy of the personal data is contested by the data subject, for a period enabling the controller to verify the accuracy of the personal data.

 • The processing is unlawful and the data subject opposes the erasure of the personal data and requests restriction of their use instead.

 • The controller no longer needs the personal data for the purposes of the processing, but they are required by the data subject for the establishment, exercise or defence of legal claims.

 • The data subject has objected to processing pursuant to Article 21 (1) GDPR pending verification of whether the legitimate grounds of the controller override those of the data subject.

-If one of the above applies, and a data subject wishes to obtain the restriction of processing of personal data which is stored by Licht im Raum Dinnebier GmbH, he or she may contact one of the controller’s employees at any time.
-The employee of Licht im Raum Dinnebier GmbH will then arrange for the restriction of processing.
+If one of the above applies, and a data subject wishes to obtain the restriction of processing of personal data which is stored by Dinnebier Licht GmbH, he or she may contact one of the controller’s employees at any time.
+The employee of Dinnebier Licht GmbH will then arrange for the restriction of processing.

 f) Right to data portability

 Every data subject whose personal data are processed is accorded the right by the European legislators and regulators to receive the personal data concerning him or her, which he or she has provided to a controller, in a structured, commonly used and machine-readable format.
 Furthermore, the data subject has the right to transmit those data to another controller without hindrance from the controller to which the personal data had been provided where the processing is based on consent pursuant to of Article 6 (1) a) or Article 9 (2) a) or on a contract pursuant to Article 6 (1) b); and the processing is carried out by automated means, unless the processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller.